-*Returning coaches must complete Step 1, are exempt from Step 2, and should confirm in their StackSports/US Soccer Connect account that they have completed Step 3.
-Step 4 is optional but highly recommended.
+*Returning coaches must complete Step 1, are exempt from Step 2, and should confirm in their StackSports/US Soccer Connect account that they have completed Step 3 and Step 4.
+Step 5 is optional, but highly recommended.

 LIVESCAN* After you have registered, you will be prompted with information for the Livescan fingerprint and background check.
 New coaches to HYSL must complete this step in order for the Livescan results to be linked to your StackSports/US Soccer Connect account.
 Because it may take a few weeks for the results to be confirmed, we encourage you to complete this step by June 10. *Returning coaches do not need to repeat the Livescan.

 HEADS UP CONCUSSION TRAINING This course takes about 30 minutes and is completely free.
 It is a requirement by law in California.
 Save a copy of your completion certificate and upload it to your StackSports/US Soccer Connect account, or forward to HYSL for verification.